ondrejhonus/vege-dreams/content/posts/pastry/irish-soda/index.md

 categories: ["Pastry"]
 ---

-I fell in love with this bread on my student exchange trip in Dublin – Ireland.
-I give props to the sweet lady whose place I was staying at.
-I'll never forget that.
+I fell in love with this bread on my student exchange trip in Dublin, specifically <a href="https://www.aldi.ie/product/ballymore-crust-buttermilk-soda-bread-000000000000382196" alt="aldis buttermilk soda bread" target="_blank" title="Aldi's buttermilk soda bread">this one</a>.
+I give props to the sweet lady whose place I was staying at that gave me the recipe for it.
+I'll never forget that stay.

 I never thought I could love bread, but here we are...